-Jihan Ayesh is a PhD student from Palestine in Teaching and Curriculum program at the Warner School of Education, University of Rochester, NY.
+Jihan Ayesh is a Ph.D. student from Palestine in the Teaching and Curriculum program at the Warner School of Education, University of Rochester, NY.
 She has a BA degree in English Language and Literature from Bethlehem University, West Bank, and an MA degree in Teaching English to Speakers of Second Language (TESOL) from Nazareth College, NY.
-Jihan has been working as an English Language Teacher for diverse school and college level students in Palestine and the United States.
+Jihan has been working as an English Language Teacher for diverse school and college-level students in Palestine and the United States.
 She also works as a Writing Consultant.
-Inspired by her passion in reading, Jihan volunteers in a reading program for at risk children for reading difficulties in Rochester, NY.
+Inspired by her passion for reading, Jihan volunteers in a reading program for at-risk children for reading difficulties in Rochester, NY.
 Her research interest is literacy and reading engagement for young English language learners, with a focus on the ones from disadvantaged backgrounds.

 Ming-Tso is a Ph.D. student in the Literacy Education program at the University of Maine.
 His dissertation research seeks to understand the experiences of Chinese transnational adolescents within the context of communities of practice in an American high school.
 Specifically, he explores their experiences of interacting with others in the communities of practice.
 He also researches how those interactions influence their understanding of personal identities and communicative competences.
 His overall research interests are centered around topics such as (im)migration, transnationalism, as well as the intersection of language, race, and citizenship.
 Initially, Ming-Tso came to the U.S. as a Fulbright FLTA and taught Chinese for a year at the University of Maine.
 Prior to arriving in the U.S., he worked as a public high school teacher in Taiwan.
 This year, Ming-Tso has joined AAAL’s diversity sub-committee.
 He hopes to help create a more inclusive and equitable experience for those attending the conference.
 He can be reached at email@example.com